Smoked Ham Hocks with Lima Beans

 - In a large pot over high heat, add ham hocks and water.
 Bring to a boil.
 Reduce heat to a simmer.
 Add onion and garlic.
-Cover and cook until meat is tender and internal temperature registers 145°F on a food thermometer, about 30-40 minutes.
+Cover and cook until meat is tender and internal temperature registers 145 °F on a food thermometer, about 30 to 40 minutes.

 - Transfer ham hocks to a clean cutting board.
 Let cool.

 - Add lima beans to pot.
 Cook according to package directions.

 - When ham hocks are cool, shred meat from the bone, removing any fat.
 Return to pot.
 Stir in pepper.
 If using salt, stir in now.

 - Ham hocks may be salty enough already.
 Taste the dish before adding optional salt.